amitara178/userApi/README.md

 After that all functions will work.
 If you give me permission, I will do it myself.

-And I hope that because of this pressure mistake I will be disqualified.
+And I hope that because of this pressure mistake I will be not disqualified.

 Thanks in advance Amit Ara